oseasjs/springboot-rest-jpa/README.md

 ### Description

 Blog application to add/get Posts and Comments;
+Blog data persisted on blog schema;
-Audit data persisted on a separate database schema;
+Audit data persisted on audit schema;

 ### Bootstrapped with: